Balgo, Western Australia: History

 The community was established following the arrival of German Pallottine Catholic missionaries in the region in 1939.
+Bishop Otto Raible and Ernest Ailred Worms, assisted by local MP Aubrey Coverley, secured an area of around 5 million acres south of Lake Gregory to be a "native mission".
+The Bishop settled on a site 60 km south of the lake, which he named Bishopdale.

 Following the outbreak of World War II, the Australian government designated the missionaries "enemy aliens" and their radio transmitter and firearms were confiscated by police.
 After earlier sites proved to be unsatisfactory, the present site was chosen, in 1942.

 The settlement was funded by the federal government as an outstation during the 1980s, along with Yagga Yagga outstation.

 Indigenous people and language

 The name Balgo may have been derived from the Kukatja language word palkurr-palkurr, meaning rice grass, which grows nearby.
 The Kukatja dialect of the Western Desert Language is the first language for many people at Balgo, with the name deriving from the Kukatja (Gugadja) people.
 There is a Kukatja dictionary published by Luurnpa Catholic School, and at the school's Walkala Centre, audio books are created in both Kukatja and English.

 Balgo is a multicultural community of Aboriginal peoples, with seven other language groups besides Kukatja represented: there are Ngardi, Djaru, Warlpiri, Walmajarri, Wangkajunga, Pintupi and Ngaatjatjarra residents.

 In 2019, scientists from the University of Queensland were undertaking a research project on the Kukatja language, the local lingua franca which is fluently spoken "by residents of all ages and across at least seven tribal groups".
 Researchers were recording conversations and mapping the language, believing that Kukatja could provide clues to how languages are spread around the world.
 Dr Luis Miguel Rojas Berscia believed that the mission, as in other places such as the Amazon and West Africa could be the common thread, bringing different ethnic groups together in isolated spots.
 Work was being done on developing a dictionary and teacher's guide.